-Plexus Black Box is an attempt to document many different activities made by Plexus in the mid 80's and in the beginning of the 90's.
-It is made to document the ultimate statement by artists about this last decade of this millennium when old diseases which have mutated are coming back in new forms.
-What we are learning is that life in the planet cannot be lived without accepting pain and death as an active part of it.
-My poetry readings with the Nuyorican Poets Cafe at the Shuttle Theatre, in 1984, dealt with the theme that artists played the role of the elite of the working class.
-If we do not plant our feet on the sidewalk we will lose our constituency.
-The rich will buy us, but they will not stand by us.
-My poem BodyBee Calling from the XXIst Century is a call for the poetic mind and the scientific mind to meet because we create metaphors that the public at large understand.
-We must create information about our biological body and our universe with clear simple language understood by the general public.
-The aesthetic image of Plexus is the volume of the artists' free participation in mass events such as the group shots in which a hundred artists gathered together in the middle of East Sixth Street just for a photo.
-The occasion in Plexus is the aesthetic sense, making an occasion into a happening and reflecting on that for its historical value.
-This is what I saw in Plexus, it plans its own historical value.
-The art operas were occasions where an enormous amount of work was made to collect a huge quantity of players together and then the event either works or does not work.
-When it works, we all contribute to an idea which is itself in the making not made but " making."
-In that way the value of the aesthetics of Plexus is creating artistic concepts that hit emotions.
+Plexus Black Box is an attempt to document Miguel Algarin understands many different activities made by Plexus in the mid 80's and in the beginning of the 90's.
+It is Plexus aesthetic value for the made to document the ultimate statement by intensity of its artistic process, artists about this last decade of this millennium when old diseases which have mutated are creating concepts, turning coming back in new forms. occasions into art events, What we are learning is that life in the planet cannot be lived without accepting pain and death addressing many artistic, social as an active part of it.
+My poetry readings with and life issues related to the last the Nuyorican Poets Cafe at the Shuttle Theatre, in 1984, dealt with the theme that artists played decade of the XX Century.
+He the role of the elite of the working class. recalls the first group photo shot If we do not plant our feet on the sidewalk we will lose our constituency. of the musicians, poets, other The rich will buy us, but they will not stand by artists performers, and, the local us.
+My poem BodyBee Calling from the XXIst Century is a call for the poetic mind and the community supporters gathered scientific mind to meet because we create together in 1984 in the middle of metaphors that the public at large understand.
+We must create information about our biological East Sixth Street, between body and our universe with clear simple Avenues A and B in front of the language understood by the general public.
+The aesthetic image of Plexus is the volume of Shuttle Theatre.
+There William the artists' free participation in mass events such Parker performed his jazz as the group shots in which a hundred artists gathered together in the middle of East Sixth statement "In Order to Survive," Street just for a photo. and all the others gave their The occasion in Plexus is the aesthetic sense, making an occasion into a happening and contributions.
+As poet as well as reflecting on that for its historical value. scholar, Algarin speaks This is what I saw in Plexus, it plans its own metaphorically about "the historical value.
+The art operas were occasions metaphoneany about the where an enormous amount of work was made to volume" of the free participation collect a huge quantity of players together and of many artists and people in then the event either works or does not work.
+When it works, we all contribute to an idea Plexus events.
+The pitch as well which is itself in the making not made but "